Swan Youth Project, Paradise Road, Downham Market, Norfolk, PE38 9JE | t. 01366 386259

 Assistant Family and Youth Worker

-Lucy has spent the last year working in a local children's home and has a Degree in English.
+Lucy previously worked in a local children's home and has a Degree in English.
 Our young people love seeing her in Open Access sessions where she brings huge enthusiasm and some amazing crafting skills.
-She will be supporting young people 1:1 and small groups and continuing to work in Open Access.
-Please give her a great big welcome
+She supports young people 1:1 and in small groups and is our dedicated Young Carers link worker.

 Centre Volunteers